mrzealot/absolem/index.md

 - 2019.09.07. -- Original publication.
 - 2019.09.07. -- I already stand corrected: what I referenced as "ergowrap" is actually the [ErgoWarp](https://github.com/pseudoku/ErgoWarp).
 My apologies!
+- 2020.06.25. -- Fixed the firmware link to point to its new home, plus added a favicon.

 __Acknowledgment__: Besides the people already mentioned it the post, I'd like to thank my wife, who put up with me during this year-long process, and whose first reactions weren't "You're doing WHAT?!" and "It costs HOW MUCH?!" :)